What is an alcohol problem?

 “When I got back, especially at first, it was impossible to turn my brain off and fall asleep at night.
 Drinking was a quick and easy way to combat that, but also one that caused a lot more problems later on.”

 Some effects of alcohol are physical.
-Long-term abuse of alcohol can cause:
+Over time, unhealthy drinking can cause:

 What are the signs of alcohol problems?

 You might have an alcohol problem if you experience three or more of the following alcohol-related symptoms in a year:

 - Not being able to quit drinking or control how much you drink

 - Needing to drink more to feel the same effects as before

 - Feeling sick to your stomach, sweaty, shaky, or anxious when you stop drinking

 - Spending a lot of time drinking and recovering from drinking